-- 16.1 The Board shall appoint a Chief Executive of the University, upon such terms and conditions of employment as it thinks fit, who shall be called a Vice-Chancellor or such other designation as the Board shall think fit. - 16.2 The Vice-Chancellor will in the performance of his or her duties use his or her best efforts to preserve and develop the traditions of the University deriving from its dual origins and its relationship to both the Church of England and the County Council and to ensure that Christian belief and worship have a significant part in the life and work of the University.
+- 16.1 The Board shall appoint a Chief Executive of the University, upon such terms and conditions of employment as it thinks fit, who shall be called a Vice-Chancellor or such other designation as the Board shall think fit. - 16.2 The Vice-Chancellor will in the performance of his or her duties use his or her best efforts to preserve and develop the traditions of the University deriving from its dual origins as an emergency training college established after the Second World War with a mission for economic, cultural and social regeneration and a Church foundation with a mission to widen participation in education.. - 16.3 Upon the occurrence of a vacancy or expected vacancy in the office of the Vice-Chancellor, the post of Vice-Chancellor shall be advertised nationally. - 16.4 The detailed arrangements for the appointment to the post of Vice-Chancellor shall be made by a Committee of Governors constituted and operating in accordance with Regulations.
+The Committee will make a recommendation for appointment to the Board of Governors.

-- 16.3 Upon the occurrence of a vacancy or expected vacancy in the office of the Vice-Chancellor, the post of Vice-Chancellor shall be advertised nationally. - 16.4 The detailed arrangements for the appointment to the post of Vice-Chancellor shall be made by a Committee consisting in equal numbers of Independent Governors appointed under Articles 8.3.1 and 8.3.2.
-The Committee will make a recommendation for appointment to the Board of Governors. - 16.5 In the event of a vacancy in the office of Vice-Chancellor or the absence of the Vice-Chancellor by reason of illness or otherwise, the Board may appoint, on such terms and conditions and for such periods as it shall think fit during such vacancy or absence, an Acting Vice-Chancellor. - 16.6 Without prejudice to any terms or conditions attached to the appointment of the Vice-Chancellor from time to time pursuant to this Article 16 and to any other duties and responsibilities of the Vice-Chancellor, the Vice-Chancellor shall be responsible to the Board: - 16.6.1 for making proposals to the Board about the educational character and objectives of the University and for implementing the decisions of the Board in this respect; - 16.6.2 for the organisation, direction and management of the University and leadership of the staff; - 16.6.3 for the assignment of duties and the appraisal of Designated Staff other than the Vice-Chancellor; - 16.6.4 for the appointment, assignment of duties, grading, appraisal and suspension and dismissal of members of the Staff other than the Designated Staff; - 16.6.5 for the determination (within the policy set by the Board) of the pay and conditions of employment of the Staff other than the Designated Staff; - 16.6.6 having regard to the educational objectives of the University, for the planning and examination of the academic programmes and other activities of the University, after consultation with the Academic Board on matters relating to the quality and academic standards, curriculum content, operation and delivery of courses and other matters referred to in Article 24.1.1. - 16.6.7 for preparing annual estimates of income and expenditure for consideration by the Board; and for the management of resources within the estimates approved by the Board and for the allocation and the effective and efficient use of resources;

-- 16.6.8 for the maintenance of Student discipline and (within the Regulations) for the suspension or expulsion of Students on disciplinary grounds and for implementing decisions to expel Students for academic reasons. - 16.7 The Vice-Chancellor may delegate the exercise of any or all of the powers or duties listed in Article 16.6 or delegated to him or her under Article 11.7 except where these Articles, or the Regulations specifically prohibit such delegation.
-In respect of Article 16.6.4, the Vice-Chancellor may delegate the dismissal of Staff other than Designated Staff only to a member of the Designated Staff.
+- 16.5 In the event of a vacancy in the office of Vice-Chancellor or the absence of the Vice-Chancellor by reason of illness or otherwise, the Board may appoint, on such terms and conditions and for such periods as it shall think fit during such vacancy or absence, an Acting Vice-Chancellor. - 16.6 Without prejudice to any terms or conditions attached to the appointment of the Vice-Chancellor from time to time pursuant to this Article 16 and to any other duties and responsibilities of the Vice-Chancellor, the Vice-Chancellor shall be responsible to the Board: - 16.6.1 for making proposals to the Board about the educational character and objectives of the University and for implementing the decisions of the Board in this respect; - 16.6.2 for the organisation, direction and management of the University and leadership of the staff; - 16.6.3 for the assignment of duties and the appraisal of Designated Staff other than the Vice-Chancellor; - 16.6.4 for the appointment, assignment of duties, grading, appraisal and suspension and dismissal of members of the Staff other than the Designated Staff; - 16.6.5 for the determination (within the policy set by the Board) of the pay and conditions of employment of the Staff other than the Designated Staff; - 16.6.6 having regard to the educational objectives of the University, for the planning and examination of the academic programmes and other activities of the University, after consultation with the Academic Board on matters relating to the quality and academic standards, curriculum content, operation and delivery of courses and other matters referred to in Article 24.1.1. - 16.6.7 for preparing annual estimates of income and expenditure for consideration by the Board; and for the management of resources within the estimates approved by the Board and for the allocation and the effective and efficient use of resources; - 16.6.8 for the maintenance of Student discipline and (within the Regulations) for the suspension or expulsion of Students on disciplinary grounds and for implementing decisions to expel Students for academic reasons. - 16.7 The Vice-Chancellor may delegate the exercise of any or all of the powers or duties listed in Article 16.6 or delegated to him or her under Article 11.7 except where these Articles, or the Regulations specifically prohibit such delegation.